 Special Diet Notes: Tofu Cream Cheese Alternative

-- 2 tablespoons oil (like extra-light olive or rice bran oil) or melted coconut oil (for firmer)
+- 2 tablespoons melted coconut oil

 - ½ teaspoon sea salt

 - Drain and gently press the tofu to remove excess water (the silken tofu is fragile).